Ankr-network/ankr-docs/pages/stake/liquid-staking/matic/matic-liquid-staking-faq.md

 Check the [Stake MATIC](https://www.ankr.com/docs/staking/liquid-staking/matic/stake-matic) user guide.

-### What is the minimum and maximum amount of MATIC I can stake?
+### What is the minimum amount of MATIC I can stake?

-Minimum amount:
-* Staking MATIC on Ethereum, your minimum amount is 1 MATIC.
+1 MATIC.
-* Staking MATIC on Polygon, there is no minimum amount.

-Maximum amount:
-* Staking MATIC on Ethereum, there is no maximum amount.
-* Staking MATIC on Polygon, your maximum amount is limited by the crosschain staking pool capacity.
-You will see the capacity while staking.
+### Is there a maximum amount I can stake?

+No, you can stake at your discretion, unlimited.

 ### What is the difference between MATIC staking on Ethereum and Polygon?